walnuthq/madara-docs/docs/chain/architecture.md

 # Architecture

 A Madara blockchain consists of the following components:
-- A gateway
+- An orchestrator
 - A sequencer
-- An orchestrator
-- Nodes
 - Starknet OS (SNOS)

-Furthermore, the following parties should be present:
-- Users issuing transactions
-- A data availability layer
+- A prover
 - A settlement layer

-- A prover
+Note that some components are left out, for now, for simplicity.

 ## Transaction flow